:: Wholesale prices (to shops) are listed :: Retail prices (to individuals) are double ::

 Almost all of our images are scanned and posted at 100percent on this website and in the catalog;

 exceptions will be noted in the accompanying text.
 Monitors may slightly alter image sizes.

 For more information, click here.

-CATALOG: The full Spring 2013 catalog (about 4.5MB) is available for download in one file!
+NEW CATALOG: Our full Autumn 2016 catalog (about 6.6MB) is available for download in one file!
 Individual pages are still available for download or online viewing here.

 FACEBOOK: Please join us on our Facebook fan page for Organic LLC - sneak peeks, updates, announcements, sales, contests, insights, news, and more!

 MEASUREMENTS: We have a conversion chart, that works equally as well for fractional inches, decimal inches, and millimeters.
 It's very thorough and now goes all the way up to 3"!
 Feel free to link to it!